- dry tea strips are thick and sturdy, with slight golden hair, lustrous pitch-black color

 - syrupy and dark golden red tea soup

-- heavy and smooth, dried longan fruity and slight pine smoky fragrances
+- heavy and smooth, dried longan fruity and high flowery aroma, slight pine smoky fragrances

 - thick and mellow, and longan fruity soup sweet tastes